 It is critical to note that the five CREATE projects are elements of a package of 70 CREATE projects to benefit the entire Chicago rail network, some of which have already been built.
-Thirteen CREATE projects have been completed and three are funded and under construction.
-Construction of the four rail projects in the CREATE TIGER III application will help to leverage the benefits of CREATE projects already built, particularly those along the Beltway and Western Avenue corridors - as these entire freight corridors will now be more accessible and provide faster operating speeds as a greater proportion of the corridor improvements reaches completion.
-Table 4.3 presents the benefits that will be realized with full CREATE construction of all the passenger and freight rail projects, compared to the benefits realized with only the rail projects already constructed/funded and under construction, which was determined through a new CREATE simulation completed in the Summer of 2011.
+Twelve CREATE projects have been completed and fourteen are funded and under construction.
+Construction of the four rail projects in the CREATE TIGER IV application added to the funding already committed by Illinois DOT and the rail industry will complete the Beltway and Western Avenue Corridors and nearly complete the East-West Corridor (with the exception of one freight rail project that is part of the major 75th Street Corridor project).

+Table 4.3 presents the benefits that will be realized with full CREATE construction of all the passenger and freight rail projects, compared to the benefits realized with only the rail projects already constructed/funded and under construction as of the summer of 2011, which was determined through a new CREATE simulation completed in the summer of 2011.
 This data was not used in the BCA analysis but provides a sense of the potential benefits that can be achieved by the full program.
-Funding of the projects proposed for TIGER III funding will get Chicago closer to the full rail operations improvements benefiting the nation and region.
+Funding of the projects proposed for TIGER IV funding will get Chicago closer to the full rail operations improvements benefiting the nation and region, given the state and railroad commitments described earlier that will enable completion of hard freight rail infrastructure projects on two corridors and near completion of hard freight rail infrastructure projects on the third corridor.
 Please see study documentation at CREATE Simulation Modeling.